-- parliament (committees, in particular committees for the Interior and for Human Rights)

-- public attorney's office

-- ordinary courts

-- nine Administrative Courts of the Land;

-- Federal Court of Administration;

-- Federal Financial Court;

-- Austrian Ombudsman Board (AOB) its task is to monitor the public administration and to assess whether the administration is acting within the law and complies with human rights standards.
+- parliament (committees, in particular committees for the Interior and for Human Rights) - public attorney's office - ordinary courts - nine Administrative Courts of the Land; - Federal Court of Administration; - Federal Financial Court; - Austrian Ombudsman Board (AOB) its task is to monitor the public administration and to assess whether the administration is acting within the law and complies with human rights standards.
 In that regard the AOB is entitled to undertake, on its own initiative, inquiries on suspected deficiencies and grievances in federal administration and make recommendations for dealing with complaints brought before the authorities.
 Furthermore, the AOB deals with complaints brought before itself to the extent, that the applicants are personally affected and provided that no other remedies are available.
 The AOB consists of three members, who are elected for a term of six years by the Austrian Parliament.
-The legal regulations are found in Article 148a to 148j of the Austrian Federal Constitution and in the Federal Law on the Austrian Ombudsman Board ("Volksanwaltschaftsgesetz 1982").

-- disciplinary commissions (Disciplinary Commission, Disciplinary Supreme Commission, with judicial guarantees)

-- With the entry into force of the Federal Act on the Establishment and Organization of the Federal Bureau of Anti-Corruption (BAK) as of 1 January 2010, the Federal Bureau for Internal Affairs (BIA) was transformed into the BAK.
-The BAK is an institution of the Austrian Federal Ministry of the Interior.
-Organizationally speaking, it is, de jure, established outside the Directorate-General for Public Security and has nationwide jurisdiction in - o the prevention of and the fight against corruption, - o the close cooperation with the Public Prosecutor's Office for White-Collar Crime and Corruption (WKStA) and - o security police and criminal police cooperation with foreign and international anti-corruption institutions.
+The legal regulations are found in Article 148a to 148j of the Austrian Federal Constitution and in the Federal Law on the Austrian Ombudsman Board ("Volksanwaltschaftsgesetz 1982"). - federal disciplinary commission (with judicial guarantees) - The Federal Bureau of Anti-Corruption (BAK) was established with the entry into force of the Federal Act on the Establishment and Organization of the Federal Bureau of Anti-Corruption (BAK) as of 1 January 2010.
+It is an institution of the Austrian Federal Ministry of the Interior.
+Organizationally speaking, it is, de jure, established outside the Directorate-General for Public Security and has nationwide jurisdiction in - $\circ\;$ the prevention of and the fight against corruption, - the close cooperation with the Public Prosecutor's Office for White-Collar Crime and Corruption (WKStA) and - security police and criminal police cooperation with foreign and international anticorruption institutions.

-Corruption is a complex phenomenon which has to be tackled in a holistic way.
+Corruption is a complex phenomenon which must be tackled in a holistic way.
 According to its legal mandate, the BAK follows a 4-pillar approach.

-- Prevention includes, inter alia, the analysis of corruption phenomena and the development of adequate preventive measures. - Education through information transfer as well as educational and awareness raising campaigns. - Law enforcement i.e. security police and criminal police investigations. - Cooperation with national and international institutions working in the field of preventing and combating corruption, as well as exchange of best practices.
+- Prevention includes, inter alia, the analysis of corruption phenomena and the development of adequate preventive measures. - Education through information transfer as well as educational and awareness raising campaigns. - Law enforcement i.e. security police and criminal police investigations. ○ Cooperation with national and international institutions working in the field of preventing and combating corruption, as well as exchange of best practices.